coveooss/coveo-python-oss/coveo-styles/README.md

 Manage your user feedback a bit like you manage logs, and get bonus colors and emojis just because we can!

-This module provides a `echo` symbol that you can use instead of `print` for convenience.
+This module provides an `echo` symbol that you can use instead of `print` for convenience.

 It is also completely customizable!